dataforgoodfr/offseason_missiontransition_tagging/README.md

 * To run all the scripts from the origin repo (SMC-T-v2), run first the following command line: `export PYTHONPATH=src:${PYTHONPATH}`

 ### Download the data
-* `python src/download_data.py`
+* `python src/download_data.py -dataset "at"`
-> This saves a json file in a 'data' folder named "AT_aides_full.json"
+> This saves a json file in a 'data' folder named "AT_aides_full.json" with all Aides Territoires aides.
+* `python src/download_data.py -dataset "mt"`
+> This saves a json file in a 'data' folder named "MT_aides.json" with only Mission Transition aides.

 ### Statistics on the dataset
 * `python src/aides_dataset.py`
-> This saves plots in a "plots" folder.
+> This saves plots in a "plots" folder containing the most frequent words for the dataset descriptions.

 ### Run a LDA topic model
 * First fill up the hyper-parameters you want in the csv file "data/csv_model_hparams.csv".